-Coach Jones also serves as an Adjunct Professor at Ursuline College teaching well-being and performance, mindset training, athletic coaching and career development courses in both the undergraduate and graduate studies programs.
+Coach Jones also serves as an Adjunct Professor at the University of Akron, Ursuline College and Hondros College of Nursing, teaching well-being and performance, mindset training, athletic coaching, public speaking and career development courses in both the undergraduate and graduate studies programs.
 She is also an instructor in Ursuline's Institute for Women, Wellness & Work where she currently leads the Personal Energy Management program.
 Jones serves on the Institute's Women's Leadership Committee and was instrumental in helping develop the College's new Curated Wellness Master's Program.
 She is also a guest lecturer in Physical Education and Athletics at Case Western Reserve University.

 During her 13 years at both Cleveland State University (1993 – 2006) and the University of Akron (2006 – 2019), Coach Jones mentored five Academic All-Americans, 55 All-Conference honorees, eight NCAA All-Mideast Region selections, 86 Academic all-conference student-athletes, thirteen Academic All-District selections, 12 All-Region selections, four Pitchers of the Year, the 1997 MCC Player of the Year, the 2016 prestigious MAC Nan Harvey award winner the 2017 MAC Freshman Pitcher of the Year and was named MCC Coach of the Year.
 These honorees and their teammates rewrote the CSU and UA record books for pitching, home runs in a season, and all base running categories as a perennial NCAA leader in stolen bases.

-Jones began her head coaching experience at CSU as the youngest head coach in the country and ended her time at CSU with the most wins in school history of any sport.
+Jones began her head coaching experience at CSU as the youngest head coach in the country in her maiden campaign and ended her time at CSU with the most wins in school history of any sport.

 She finished her career with more than 500 career victories.
 Five of her former players have been inducted into the CSU Athletics Hall of Fame with several going on to play professionally in softball and football in the US and abroad.

-The Vikings and Zips posted GPAs as high as 3.53 and annually raked atop all Division I programs with a strong emphasis on academics.
+The Vikings and Zips posted GPAs as high as 3.53 and annually ranked atop all Division I programs with a strong emphasis on academics.

 Along with athletic and academic achievements, Jones stressed the importance of giving back to the community as her teams contributed to many community projects over the years, winning conference awards year after year for their commitment to the community.